-- " Communicate with your suppliers to find out if they can supply information about where your products were produced or grown. - " Where necessary choose new suppliers that are able to support you by supplying products produced locally and supporting information. - " Develop a purchase list for catering staff placing orders to use.
+- your products were produced or grown. - " Where necessary choose new suppliers that are able to support you by supplying products produced locally and supporting information. - " Develop a purchase list for catering staff placing orders to use.
 Ensure that locally produced products are listed and delist alternative lines. - " Periodically check back through invoices, specifications and certificates to ensure that they are in date and clearly link to the product used on your Food for Life menus. - " Complete the spend analysis sheet (which your Certification Officer can provide you with) with details of spend on ingredients produced or grown locally. - " We have tools to help you with this contact us for more information.